stephenajulu/stephenajulu.com/content/blog/unlocking-the-potential-of-superhuman-intelligence-with-neuralink-and-chatgpt-this-could-change-the-world.md

 - neural enhancement
 - super intelligence
 title: Unlocking the Potential of Superhuman Intelligence with Neuralink and ChatGPT
-  - This Could Change The World
+  - This Could Change The World!
 date: 2023-01-27T10:00:00+03:00
 hero: "/images/my-project-1-11.png"
 description: Discover the revolutionary potential of combining Neuralink and ChatGPT